backloop/gendsession/README.md

 example = MySubClassExample()
 example.start()
 ```

+##SUpported Platforms
+All Gnome based systems should be supported.
+Verified on:
+* Ubuntu 14.10

 ##Background
 To trigger a script for execution during a logout on Gnome based systems one can register for the Gnome Session Manager's DBus EndSession signals.
 The main problem is that the Gnome Session Manager DBus interface is largely under-documented and therefore not trivial to understand how to use.